 We are continuing to advance our pipeline of Candidates.
-The FDA has granted orphan drug designation to SGT-003 for the treatment of Duchenne and the FDA and EMA have granted orphan drug designation to SGT-501 for the treatment of CPVT.
-We expect to file an IND for CPVT in the first half of 2025.
+The U.S. Food and Drug Administration, or the FDA, has granted orphan drug designation to SGT-003 for the treatment of Duchenne, and the FDA and the European Medicines Agency, or EMA, have granted orphan drug designation to SGT-501 for the treatment of CPVT.
+We expect to submit an Investigational New Drug, or IND, application for SGT-501 for the treatment of CPVT in the first half of 2025.
 The FDA has also granted Rare Pediatric Disease and fast track designation for SGT-003.

-Patient dosing in the Phase 1/2 INSPIRE Duchenne trial of SGT-003 began in the second quarter of 2024, and at the time of filing, SGT-003 has been well tolerated and no Significant Adverse Events (SAEs) were observed in the patients dosed.
-Initial safety, expression and certain functional endpoint data is expected in Q4 2024.
-A Clinical Trial Application (CTA) for INSPIRE Duchenne has been approved in Canada We plan to expand clinical development in the US and Globally and .
-Subject to clearance, we expect additional sites to become active by Q2 2025 to support current and potential future trials.
+Patient dosing in the Phase 1/2 INSPIRE DUCHENNE multicenter clinical trial of SGT-003 began in the second quarter of 2024, and at the time of filing, SGT-003 has been well tolerated and no Serious Adverse Events (SAEs) were observed in the patients dosed.
+In September 2024, we amended the INSPIRE DUCHENNE clinical trial protocol to increase the anticipated participant enrollment size, expand the participant cohort age groups, and extend the timepoints of certain secondary objective measurements.
+In the first quarter of 2025, we anticipate reporting initial safety, expression and biomarker data from the first patients dosed, and provide a trial update, in first quarter of 2025 following the completion and collective assessment of 90-day muscle biopsies.
+We plan to expand clinical development of SGT-003 in the United States and in Canada and Europe.
+A Clinical Trial Application for INSPIRE DUCHENNE was authorized in Canada in the second quarter of 2024.
 In anticipation of an expanded clinical trial, we have initiated work for additional GMP batches of SGT-003.